Office of Student Conduct

 Hearing officers are responsible for investigating complaints, conducting preliminary meetings with students, explaining the conduct process, informing students of their rights and responsibilities, and resolving complaints through administrative hearings or referrals to conduct board hearings.

-The Associate Dean for Student Conduct acts as the primary hearing office while Residence Hall Directors and the Director of Fraternity & Sorority Life act as hearing officers for violations involving the student groups with whom they work for minor incidents.
-Other University administrators may be designated as hearing officers by the Vice President for Student Affairs.
+The Associate Dean for Student Conduct acts as the primary hearing office while other University administrators may be designated as hearing officers by the Vice President for Student Affairs.

-Under the Student Code of Conduct, any member of the University community or interested person may file a complaint of a possible violation of the University's behavioral expectations.
-Read more about how to file a complaint, what to do if a complaint is filed against you, possible sanctions, and how parents are notified.
-Complaints will be assigned to a designated hearing officer to address at the University's discretion and may be changed as the complaint moves through the conduct process.
+Under the Student Code of Conduct, any member of the University community or interested person may file a complaint of a possible violation of the University's behavioral expectations set in the code of conduct.
+Read more about how to file a complaint, what to do if a complaint is filed against you, possible sanctions, and when parents are notified.
+Complaints will be assigned to a designated hearing officer at the University's discretion which may change as the complaint moves through the conduct process.

 Assistance or Accommodations